algono/clips-ide-vscode/README.md

 ## Release Notes

+### 1.0.3

+Fixed - Error message was not being shown when the CLIPS terminal failed to spawn.

+Found issue - The CLIPS terminal does not spawn on Windows, even if the path is correct.

 ### 1.0.2

 Fixed - Views not updating when they were hidden in a tab and then selected.